Deir Hajla: Genesis: the story of Joseph

+Flight to Egypt

+A medieval tradition first documented in the 12th century has the Holy Family stopping at this place while fleeing to Egypt.

+Byzantine monasteries in the area

+Actual lavra of Gerasimus

-Although historical sources are mentioning individual hermits in the desert of the Jordan already in the 4th century, which makes them the first Christian monks in the area, the founder of the first lavra loosely connecting several hermits into one community, was the 5th-century monk Gerasimus, later known as Saint Gerasimus of the Jordan.
-This lavra, or laura, was named after him and he is considered to be the father of the local monasticism.
-The sources inform us that the hermits from the laura of Gerasimos lived in isolated, spartan cells spread around the plain, which could be confirmed by archaeological surveys.
+Although historical sources are mentioning individual hermits in the desert of the Jordan already in the 4th century, which makes them the first Christian monks in the area (see also Saint Chariton), the founder of the first lavra loosely connecting several hermits into one community was the 5th-century monk Gerasimos (latinised to Gerasimus), later known as Saint Gerasimus.
+This lavra, or laura, was named after him and he is considered to be the father of monasticism in the wilderness of the Jordan.
+The sources inform us that the hermits from the laura of Gerasimus lived in isolated, spartan cells spread around the plain, which could be confirmed by archaeological surveys.
 They only gathered at a central area, the core of the laura, on Saturdays and Sundays.
-There they had a church, a kitchen, a refectory, storage areas, and a dwelling wing, so that they could enjoy their only hot meals of the week, drink wine, and pray together, before going back to their cells.
+There they had a church, a refectory serviced by a kitchen, areas for storage, and a wing where they could dwell while being away from their cells.
+In this central area they could enjoy their only hot meals of the week, drink wine, and pray together, before going back to their cells.

-Nearby original lavra of Gerasimus
+Byzantine lavras near modern monastery

-The laura of Gerasimus was established around 450 and is also known as the Laura of Calamon, i.e. the 'Laura of the Reed Bush', named after the reeds which grew at the nearby spring.
+The Laura of Calamon, i.e. the 'Laura of the Reed Bush', which O. Sion sees as distinct from the Laura of Gerasimus, was established around 450, and was named after the reeds which grew at the nearby spring.
 It has been tentatively identified with a site less than a kilometre northeast of the modern St Gerasimus Monastery, near the spring of 'Ein Hajla.